Shrruthilaya-Gangadaran/EX-05-Feature-Generation/README.md

 ![](2o11.png)

 # RESULT:
-Feature Generation process and Feature Scaling process is applied to the given data frames sucessfully.
+Feature Generation process and Feature Scaling process is applied to the given data frames successfully.